 The Chancellor shall be the chief executive officer of the University System as well as the chief executive officer of the Board of Regents and, as such, shall perform those duties that are prescribed by the Board.
 The Chancellor shall be responsible to the Board for the prompt and effective execution of all resolutions, policies, rules, and regulations adopted by the Board for the order and operation of the entire University System and for the government of any and all of its institutions.
 The Chancellor's discretionary powers shall be broad enough to enable him/her to discharge these responsibilities.
 The Chancellor is authorized to delegate or re-delegate all approvals and actions designated by The Policy Manual.
-The Chancellor shall attend and shall participate in, without the privilege of voting, all of the meetings of the Board and its Committees without the authority to vote.
+The Chancellor shall attend and shall participate in, without the privilege of voting, all of the meetings of the Board and its Committees except as otherwise determined by the Board and shall be an ex-officio member of all Committees without the authority to vote.
 The Chancellor shall make recommendations for the appointment of institution presidents and senior level employees of the Office of the Board of Regents.
 Campus presidents shall make decisions regarding appointments, promotions, salaries, transfers, suspensions, and dismissals for members of instructional, research and extension staffs, and all other employees of their institutions.